Don’t see what you’re looking for? TELL US WHAT IT IS!

 Frank Troika – Conn-Selmer Division of Education, CSI Connect – A pretty strong argument can be made that our student leaders have a tougher job of working with their peers than we do in working with our students.
 As teachers, we have inherent authority by way of our titles, our degrees, and to a large extent, our age and years of […]MORE

-Katie Wardrobe, Midnight Music – Considerations for music teachers – There are already a number of articles and tutorials written which go into the details of the options for displaying your iPad on a data projector or IWB to students during class time.
-I want to talk about the options from the point of view of the music teacher.
-What works […]MORE
+Curated from Midnight Music – by Katie Wardrobe – Which Display Option?
+There are already a number of articles and tutorials written which go into the details of the options for displaying your iPad on a data projector or IWB to students during class time.
+I won’t go into all of the options here – other educators like Learning in […]MORE

 Five Tips for Your General Music Class – By NAfME Member Kelly Mraz – How long has it been since you’ve taken a percussion methods class?
 When other music teachers find out I am a percussionist, the number one question I get is, “I’ve always wondered, how do you play . . . ?”
 So often, drums get our (and […]MORE